jesusmgit/AutoDB-backend/README.md

         Api to Check if the service is available via POST Petition

 generate-sql -> autodb-backend/v1/generate-sql
-        Api expects a json object and converts object into a query.
-The Api returns a List of all query.
+        Api expects a json object and converts objects into querys.
+The Api returns a List of querys.
         The Api checks if the texts fields "schema", table_name", "name_field" and "type" are not empty setting defaults names to the fields.

     example body: